 Required care: It likes to stay on the dry side, so water it thoroughly only when the soil has mostly dried.

 So there you have it, the top 5 best herbs to grow indoors!
 Keep in mind that this was only a short, summary piece to get you started.
 Take the time to research your herbs in depth to understand best growth practices, and exactly what type of care your plants require.
+Also, make sure to avoid these herb growing mistakes that many people make.

 I hope you’ll soon be feasting on delicious foods with the rich flavour of fresh herbs!